ucb-rit/savio-training-slurm-2020/slurm.md

 More details can be found [in the *Low Priority Jobs* section of the user guide](https://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide#Low_Priority).

-Suppose I wanted to burst beyond the Statistics condo to run on 20 nodes.
+Suppose I wanted to burst beyond my condo to run on 20 nodes.
 I'll illustrate here with an interactive job though usually this would be for a batch job.

 First I'll see if there are that many nodes even available.

 ```
 #!/bin/bash
 # Account:
-#SBATCH --account=account_name
+#SBATCH --account=co_your_condo
 #
 # Partition:
 #SBATCH --partition=partition_name